0Chris-M/Scripts/README.md

 Feel free to open issues or message me if you have any questions.

-Go forth and protect my fellow Analyst =D
+Go forth and protect, my fellow Analyst =D